aave/aip/content/aips/AIP-add-MATIC.md

 ## AIP rationale

-MATIC token is the governance and ecosystem token of Polygon L2 scaling solution.
-Polygon is one of the premier Ethereum scaling solution projects that currently hosts several blue-chip projects like AAVE, Curve, PoolTogether, Decentraland among many others.
+MATIC token is the governance and ecosystem token of Polygon platform.
+Polygon is one of the premier Ethereum scaling solution projects that currently hosts several blue-chip projects like AAVE, Curve, PoolTogether,SushiSwap and Decentraland among many others.

 ## References